Past Fellows

 Mentors:

-Tamay Özgökmen, PhD | Department of Ocean Sciences
+Tamay Özgökmen, PhD | Department of Ocean Sciences, Rosenstiel School of Marine, Atmospheric, and Earth Science

-Miroslav Kubat, PhD | Electrical & Computer Engineering
+Miroslav Kubat, PhD | Electrical & Computer Engineering, College of Engineering

-Matt Grossi was a PhD student in Meteorology and Physical Oceanography at the Rosenstiel School of Marine and Atmospheric Science (RSMAS).
+Matt Grossi was a PhD student in Meteorology and Physical Oceanography at the Rosenstiel School.
 He was working with Dr. Tamay Özgökmen and the Consortium for Advanced Research on Transport of Hydrocarbon in the Environment (CARTHE) towards understanding and predicting how spilled oil gets transported in the ocean using field observations, hydrodynamic models, and, as an IDSC Fellow, neural networks.
 Matt holds a B.S. in Physical Oceanography with a minor in Meteorology from Florida Institute of Technology and a M.S. in Oceanography from the University of Delaware.
 Before coming to the University of Miami, he worked in the Ocean Observation Laboratory at the University of Massachusetts Dartmouth School for Marine Science and Technology (SMAST) where he oversaw underwater glider operations and maintained a regional network of high-frequency (HF) radar sites for monitoring coastal ocean surface currents in near real time.

 Viola Zhi Liu, 2013-2014 IDSC Fellow